-Popularly known as Ayo Jay, the Nigerian singer, Ayoola Ogundeji, discussed the success of his breakout song and how he manages to connect both America and Nigeria through his music in an exclusive interview with AfroVibes.
+In an exclusive interview with AfroVibes, Nigerian singer, Ayoola Ogundeji, popularly known as Ayo Jay, discusses the success of his hit single and how he manages to connect both America and Nigeria through his music.

-When asked about his beginnings, Ayo Jay explained that he hit the internet for the first time in 2011 - the year he started to frequently visit the studio in an attempt to record a hit song.
+When asked about how he started his music career, Ayo Jay said he hit the internet for the first time in 2011 - the year he started to frequently visit the studio in an attempt to record a hit song.
 Then, when he produced “Your Number,” which is now one of his most popular tracks, Ayo Jay said the song went viral on its own.

-That track would birth a series of collaborations with the crème la crème in the U.S. music industry.
-Notable names include Chris Brown and Fetty Wap.
-His shot to fame continued when he was then signed to RCA, a global leading record label owned by Sony Music Entertainment.
-This gave him the opportunity the create an official “Your Number” remix with Chris Brown - a sequel to his initial remix that featured Fetty Wap.
+That track would birth a series of collaborations with U.S. music artists including Chris Brown and Fetty Wap.
+Ayo Jay's rise to fame continued when he was then signed to RCA, a global record label owned by Sony Music Entertainment.
+Along with RCA, Ayo Jay create an official “Your Number” remix with Chris Brown which was a sequel to his initial remix that featured Fetty Wap.

-Speaking on how he connects with his indigenous American fans, the musical lyricist acknowledged the apparent difference between his American fans and Nigerian music lovers.
-He disclosed how he always tries to relate with both American and African audiences, bridging the gap through his music.
+Ayo Jay acknowledged the apparent differences between his American and Nigerian audiences but said he tries his best to relate with both and tries to bridge the gap through his music.

-In his response to the reason behind America‘s recent acceptance of African music and where he thinks the future lies, the "Your Number" crooner gave accolades to music icons such as Drake and Rihanna for embracing the African sound in their music: “Shout out to people like Drake [and] Rihanna because they also embrace that kind of sound in their recent stuff.”
+AfroVibes asked Ayo Jay about America's recent acceptance of African music and thoughts about where he thinks the future of afrobeats lies.
+The "Your Number" crooner gave accolades to mainstream music icons for incorporating the African sound in their music.
+“Shout out to people like Drake [and] Rihanna because they also embrace that kind of sound in their recent stuff,” Ayo Jay said.

-He further credited the music icons’ influence as a tool that opened the people (his American audience) to African music.
-He opined that this made it much easier for people to accept the sound of “Your Number” and other songs that have a similar vibe.
+He further credited the music icons’ influence as a tool that helped his American audience embrace African music.
+He opined that this made it much easier for people to accept the sound of “Your Number” and other songs that have a similar tune.

-Ayo Jay wrapped up 2019 amassing 24.1 million streams on Spotify with 4.1M listeners across 79 countries worldwide.
+Ayo Jay wrapped up 2019 with 24.1 million streams on Spotify; 4.1M listeners across 79 countries worldwide.

 To catch up with his latest releases, follow Ayo Jay on his official Instagram account and listen to him on Spotify.